Student privacy in Zoom

 How can I best manage student privacy when recording online teaching sessions?

 - Prior to recording online teaching sessions, adequately notify students that the sessions will be recorded and provide details about how the recordings will be handled by the University (refer to point A).

 - Students should be provided with the option NOT to turn on their audio and/or video functions if they prefer not to be recorded.
-Students may only be reasonably required to turn on their audio and/or video function when the recording of a student’s voice or image is required for a necessary purpose (refer to point B).
+Students may only be reasonably required to turn on their audio and/or video function when the recording of a student’s voice, image or speech is required for a necessary purpose (refer to point B).

 - Limit the collection of student information.
 Only record online teaching sessions when required (refer to point C).
-If recording sessions is required, limit the collection or recording of student information (voice and/or image) where appropriate (e.g. disable participants’ video and/or audio functionality if not required).
+If recording sessions is required, limit the collection or recording of student information where appropriate (e.g. disable participants’ video and/or audio functionality or ensure the “save caption” function is disabled, if not required).

 Steps you need to undertake